vetch101/Getting-and-Cleaning-Data/codebook.md

 ## Overview

-The summarized dataset is provided as a data.table called tidy_data.txt in the root of the source code folder.
+The summarized dataset is provided as a data.table called tidydata.txt in the root of the source code folder.

 The reviewer can check the summarized table output by sourcing the script